urbanityllc/axthe/readme.md

 ## About
-AXthe aims to be the most productive way to build Webapps, including CMS Webapps.
+AXthe aims to be the most productive way to build webapps, including CMS webapps.
 Specifically it aims to be better than the old productivity leader: LAMP.

 It is based on the most popular node.js library, express.js.
 Express.js generator emits a starter webapp using templeting: It uses pug(formerly known as Jade). pug is templating you already know how to use, it is html markup tags that are self closing!
 It a fine alternative to PHP.
 Check out pug: http://html2pug.vercel.app